You Don't Need To Study Grammar To Learn A Foreign Language

 Phrasebooks and authentic dialogue are the best investments

-I talked about the usefulness of cheap phrasebooks here.
+I talk about the usefulness of cheap phrasebooks often.

 Phrasebooks, along with resources that are full of natural, real dialogues are far more useful to you than something with a strong grammar focus.

-Shortly after I began learning Irish I got myself a copy of An Ghaeilge Bheo, which is a book full of natural conversational dialogue in Irish (with audio).
+For Irish, shortly after I began learning it I got myself a copy of An Ghaeilge Bheo, which is a book full of natural conversational dialogue in Irish (with audio).
 It’s aimed at higher level students but as a resource full of chunks of real language spoken at natural speed with transcripts of the audio, it’s the perfect type of learning tool.